 All residential streets in the City are swept by a vacuum type street sweeper two times per month.
-Please contact the City using the Street Sweeping request form, and provide your street address in the Location section.
-We will contact you with the day of the week and weekly cycle for your address.

 The Civic Center is located at 1306 County Road 134.
 Take Highway 55 to County Road 134.
 The Civic Center is approximately a quarter of a mile on your left.

 You may reserve a party room and skate during a scheduled open skating time.
 The fee is based on the number of skaters.